Ten-minute snapshots – a team approach to teaching postgraduates about professional dilemmas

 Task for the trainee – A patient who has been under your treatment for many years is hosting a party.

 Instructions to the trainee playing the patient’s role – This doctor has treated you for a chronic condition for many years.
 You are having a dinner party for all your well-wishers and you feel that this doctor is one of the most important persons in your life.
 You request her to attend the dinner, which will be held at a beautiful venue known for its ambience.
-In a casual conversation during an earlier visit, the doctor had mentioned that she had not been to this resort, but would love to.
+In a casual conversation during an earlier visit, the doctor had mentioned that she had not visited this resort, but would love to.

 Task for the trainee – Your patient complains that he has developed a severe skin rash after your last prescription.
 You check his last outpatient prescription, which has been written and signed by you, and find that you have made a mistake.
 Talk to the patient about the situation.